The Armed Citizen® August 18, 2023

 According to reports, investigators said the aggressor drove through the yard, grabbed the homeowner, forced him to the ground, and pointed a gun at his head.
 The homeowner's wife was witnessing the incident from inside, so in fear for her husband’s life, grabbed her handgun, went outside and shot the man.

 State police investigators told a local TV station that the man was well known in the area and has a criminal background.
 It was also learned that he supposedly had once dated the homeowner's daughter, who no longer lives at the home.
 Police were unable to identify the reason he targeted her father.
-The case will ultimately be turned over to the county prosecutor's office, the state police news release.
+The case will ultimately be turned over to the county prosecutor's office, according to the state police news release.
 (WDRB.com; Louisville, Ky.; 8/8/23)

 Latest